National Lottery (Ireland): Lotto

 Lotto, a six-number lottery game, is the National Lottery's longest-running draw game.
+It began as a 6/36 game, making the jackpot odds 1 in 1,947,792.
 The inaugural Lotto draw was held on Saturday, 16 April 1988, for a jackpot of £147,059, which was won by Brigid McGrath from Letterkenny, County Donegal.
-Lotto draws continued weekly on Saturday nights until the National Lottery introduced an additional midweek Lotto draw, first held on Wednesday, 30 May 1990.
-Since then, Lotto draws have been held twice weekly on Wednesday and Saturday nights.
-Ticket sales close at 7:45 p.m. on those days, and draws are held at 7:55 p.m.
+Following her win, McGrath was featured on the front pages of national newspapers and was a guest on The Late Late Show.
+Lotto draws continued weekly on Saturday nights until 30 May 1990, when the first midweek Lotto draw was held on Wednesday nights.

-Lotto initially operated as a 6/36 lottery game, making the jackpot odds 1 in 1,947,792.
-At its initial cost of £0.50 per line, all possible combinations could be purchased for £973,896.
-Polish-Irish accountant Stefan Klincewicz had been part of a ten-person syndicate from the Dublin pub Scruffy Murphy's that, in 1990, won a £2.4 million Lotto jackpot, then the biggest lottery win in Europe.
+At its initial cost of £0.50 per line, all possible combinations in the 6/36 format could be purchased for £973,896.
+Polish-Irish accountant Stefan Klincewicz had been part of a ten-person syndicate from the Dublin pub Scruffy Murphy's that had won a £2.4 million Lotto jackpot in 1990, then the biggest lottery win in Europe.
 With Wexford businessman Paddy Kehoe, he set up another syndicate to attempt a brute force attack on the Lotto.
-When the jackpot reached £1.7 million for the May 1992 bank holiday drawing, the syndicate attempted to buy up all the combinations and thus win all possible prizes, including a special £100 prize for each Match-4 winner.
-In response, the National Lottery limited the number of tickets each retailer could sell and disabled machines the syndicate was using heavily, but the syndicate still managed to purchase over 80 percent of the combinations, spending an estimated £820,000 on tickets.
-It had the winning numbers following the draw, but two other winning tickets were sold, meaning the syndicate received one-third of the jackpot, or £568,682.
+When the jackpot reached £1.7 million for the May 1992 bank holiday drawing, and the National Lottery also announced a special £100 prize for each Match-4 winner, the syndicate attempted to buy up all possible combinations.
+The National Lottery limited the number of tickets each retailer could sell and disabled machines the syndicate was using heavily, but the syndicate still managed to purchase over 80 percent of the combinations, spending an estimated £820,000 on tickets.
+It had the winning numbers for the draw, but two other winning tickets were sold, meaning the syndicate received one-third of the jackpot, or £568,682.
 Match-5 and Match-4 prizes brought its total winnings to approximately £1,166,000, representing a profit of around £310,000 before expenses.

-To prevent such a brute force attack from recurring, the National Lottery changed Lotto to a 6/39 game for drawings beginning on 22 August 1992, raising the jackpot odds to 1 in 3,262,623.
-To compensate for the longer odds, the National Lottery doubled the starting jackpot, added a bonus number to the drawings, and awarded new prizes for Match-5+bonus, Match-4+bonus, and Match-3+bonus.
+To prevent another brute force attack, the National Lottery changed Lotto to a 6/39 game for drawings beginning on 22 August 1992, raising the jackpot odds to 1 in 3,262,623.
+To compensate for the longer odds, it doubled the starting jackpot, added a bonus number to the drawings, and introduced new prizes for Match-5+bonus, Match-4+bonus, and Match-3+bonus.
 Anticipating competition in border counties when the UK National Lottery began operations on 14 November 1994, the National Lottery changed Lotto to a 6/42 game on 24 September 1994, making the jackpot odds 1 in 5,245,786.
 At the same time, it introduced computer-generated "quick picks" as an alternative to marking numbers on paper play slips.